ibm-cloud-docs/instructlab/getting-started.md

 For your project to be considered, request access.

-1. Retrieve your account ID from the [Account settings](https://cloud.ibm.com/account/settings){: external} page.
+1. Retrieve your production account ID from the [Account settings](https://cloud.ibm.com/account/settings){: external} page.
 1. Send an email to `instructlab@ibm.com` with the following information.

     To